ash0080/gun.doc.cn/Radisk.md

 	opt.code.from = opt.code.from || '!';
 ```

-_opt_ comes from the GUN instance
+_opt_ comes from the GUN instance.

-We make sure opt.file is a string or defaults to 'radata'
+We make sure opt.file is a string or defaults to 'radata'.

 opt.until - the delay before writing to disk

 opt.batch - the limit of 'entries' per batch

 opt.chunk - file size limit before splitting to a new file

 opt.code - TODO

 opt.code.from - TODO

 ```javascript